CiscoISE/ansible-ise/README.md

 ```
 ansible-galaxy collection install cisco.ise
 ```
+## ISE Setup

+This collection assumes that the API Gateway, the ERS APIs and OpenAPIs are enabled.

 ## Use
 First, define a `credentials.yml` file where you specify your Cisco ISE credentials as ansible variables:
 ```